SFMVideos/SFM/README.md

 - Very good grammar and spelling skills.
 - Advanced knowledge of Sony Vegas Pro 13.
 - Knowledge of Photoshop CS6

+### [Scripter]
+The job of a scripter is scripting the story of the movie.

+Requirements:
+- Great imagination.

 FAQ #10: Why Did You Guys Start Making Source Filmmaker Videos?
 ----------------------------------------------------------